 Numerous hazardous bacteria, fungi, and microorganisms are the source of a huge variety of postharvest disorders.
 Postharvest infections cause quality and quantitative losses in vegetables and make them unfit for human consumption due to possible health risks.
 Mechanical injuries. excessive temperatures, and pathogens are among the physical, environmental, and biological variables that mostly cause post-harvest losses (Clark et al., 2004).
 Postharvest infections in potatoes pose a serious challenge in India.
 Most of these diseases show up in the field and have different effects on the tuber and leaves of the plant.
 Soils and tubers contain these pathogens.
 Consequently, these diseases may manifest in the field as well as during storage.
 Due to microorganisms, the host, and/or the environment, postharvest illnesses induce spoiling of both

 durable and perishable commodities, resulting in losses along the supply chain.
 Factors related to a microbe impact its potential to cause postharvest illnesses.
-Nabi et al., 2017).
+(Nabi et al., 2017).

 Challenges of Post-Harvest Losses